vis-kid/octopress_drafts_previewer/source/_posts/2015-11-22-Middleman-03-Podcast-01.markdown

 ```

-Since I wanna user CoffeeScript for this project, we need to rename **source/javascripts/all.js** to **source/javascripts/all.coffee**.
+Since I wanna use CoffeeScript for this project, we need to rename **source/javascripts/all.js** to **source/javascripts/all.coffee**.
 In there we require jQuery for Sprockets / Asset Pipeline and we’re all set.

 **all.coffee**